LeonardoESousa/NEMO/Tutorial/Tutorial.md

 ```

-Now we need out `batch.sh` file.
+Now we need our `batch.sh` file.
 For a slurm system, it will read

 ```
 sbatch g16.sh $1